The complete guide to corporate travel policies

 Do your travellers prefer to book on their own?
 Don’t take away their autonomy.
 They can still self-book, you’ll just provide them with a better tool and way to do it more efficiently.

 Do your people feel prepared for any event that can cause a travel hiccup?
 With a travel policy, you can give them clarity and help them feel more prepared when travelling for business purposes.

 Why do you need a travel policy?

-Your travel policy is an extension of your travel program and company culture.
-It’s the glue that holds your travel program together – from approvals, expenses, booking processes, and emergency contacts.
+Your travel policy is an extension of your travel programme and company culture.
+It’s the glue that holds your travel programme together – from approvals, expenses, booking processes, and emergency contacts.